Renunciation

 MN2

-This means that one should not believe there is no self or that there is a self, as both of these views are an extreme and are not useful.
-For example, if one just believes that there is no self, then this prevents them from doing the work of continually dissolving fabricated identity views.
+One should not believe there is no self or that there is a self, as both of these views are an extreme and are not useful.
+For example, if one believes that there is no self, then this prevents them from doing the work of seeing through and abandoning fabricated identity views.

 More useful is to look at each experience or mind state for stress and unhappiness, which means the mind is taking the experience or circumstance personally.
 It is clinging to desire for an outcome and hasn't adequately seen the causes and conditions that shape the experience or circumstances.